Scripture Reference:![]()

 (Exodus 16:1-3) Over a month into the journey and further into the desert the people stopped to camp in a place ominously named the “Dessert of Sin” where they consider their lack of food and once again grumble and pine for Egypt.

-The pillars of cloud-by-day and fire-by-night (Exodus 13:21) seem to still be leading Moses and the people on this journey.
+The pillars of cloud-by-day and fire-by-night (Exodus 13:21) seem to be still leading Moses and the people on this journey.
 Now, at this point in time, the glory of the Lord became apparent to the people in a cloud over the desert (Exodus 16:10).

 But more was to come from the sky.
 God provided meat (quail that flew into camp each evening) and bread (manna: wafer-like flakes that landed on the dew each morning) for the people.
-God laid out strict instructions for the amount to be gathered and anyone gathering more discovered that the extra would simply rot and fill with worms.
+God laid out strict instructions for the amount to be gathered, and anyone gathering more discovered that the extra would simply rot and fill with worms.

 Way to Introduce the Story: